Top 5 Facts to Understand New Zealand Wine

 New Zealand is a remote island isolated in the Pacific Ocean, and a now-famous producer of wines, particularly those made from Sauvignon Blanc.

 But not only!

-Watch my Top Facts about NZ Wine in Video:
+Watch & Learn More about New Zealand Wine in Video:

-Learn more what makes the essence of NZ wine with these 5 Top Facts and information about Kiwi vino:
+Learn more about what makes the essence of NZ wine with the 5 Top Facts Kiwi vino in the video below:

 1- The grapes of New Zealand wine